niente010/MDEF_website/docs/project/jaleo.md

 :   ![](<project images/JALEO_Oscilloscope.JPG>){: .image-45-size-left}
 :   Fascinated by the idea of visualizing our sounds in real-time, we looked for a way to build our own oscilloscope.
 Through various tutorials, we discovered that it was possible to convert old CRT screens into analog oscilloscopes.

-:   For doing this, we decided to repurpose the old intercom used by Minnie in the Machine Paradox Seminar during the 1st Term: we added a jack input to receive the sound signal and reinvented the interface by reusing other discarded materials such as old components from a discarded 3D printer and metal structures from power supplies and computers.
+:   For doing this, we decided to repurpose the old intercom used by Minnie in the Machine Paradox Seminar: we added a jack input to receive the sound signal and reinvented the interface by reusing other discarded materials such as old components from a discarded 3D printer and metal structures from power supplies and computers.

-:   ??? abstract "References"
-        blablabla
 <div style="clear: both;"></div>

 ==AUDIO REACTIVE THERMAL PRINTER AND TAXI LIGHT==